 How else can you meet new people?

 Reaching out to your neighbours isn’t the only way to meet new people in your local area.
 You can join a sports club, start a new hobby or even sign up to an online project like the Campaign to End Loneliness.

 Taking the first step is always the hardest part, but once you do, you’ll love the rewards.
 So, why not take a leap of faith today?
 Spark a conversation with your neighbours about their holiday plans, local delicacies or your hobbies.
-For more ways to connect with new people and give your life a renewed sense of purpose, you can read our article on tips to making your life easier here.
+For more ways to connect with new people and give your life a renewed sense of purpose, you can read our article on a range of equipment to make your life easier here.